mbpassos/challenge_HUUB/README.md

 <img src="https://i.ibb.co/FHnbWrS/wireframe.png">
 <img src="https://i.ibb.co/j8DK7Yv/912588ddc488e35fc2380ed3953ee9d2.png">

 I also wanted to improve the error messages that would show up when the token expires from the session.
-I would also focus more on the layout, imporve the homepage specially.
+I would also focus more on the layout, improve the homepage specially.

 ## Challenges